The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Constraints from the observed properties of X-ray plateaus

 \section{Constraints from the observed properties of X-ray plateaus}

-In this section, we demonstrate that the stratified-outflow model developed in $\S\ref{sec:hydro}$-\ref{sec:emission} reproduces the typical observed properties of X-ray plateaus, while providing a prediction for the emergent spectrum of the long-lived RS.
+In this section, we demonstrate that the stratified-outflow model developed in $\S\ref{sec:hydro}$-\ref{sec:emission} reproduces the typical observed properties of X-ray plateaus, while providing a prediction for the emergent emission of the long-lived RS.
 Rather than modeling individual bursts, we translate the phenomenology of plateau samples into generic observational constraints and examine whether these are satisfied for typical model parameters.
 X-ray plateaus observed by Swift exhibit several robust and well-established properties \citep[e.g.,][]{nousek_evidence_2006,zhang_physical_2006,shen_coasting_2011,ronchini_combined_2023}.
-During the plateau phase, the X-ray flux decays slowly, $F_X \propto t^{-\alpha_{X,1}}$, $\alpha_{X,1} \sim 0.3$--$0.6$, with typical observed fluxes of $F_\nu(1\,\mathrm{keV}) \sim 0.1$--$10~\mu\mathrm{Jy}.$ The plateau ends at a break time $t_b \sim 10^{3}$--$10^{4}\,\mathrm{s}$, and is followed by a smooth transition to a steeper decay with a temporal index $\alpha_{X,2} \sim 1.0$--$1.5,$ consistent with standard external-shock evolution.
+During the plateau phase, the X-ray flux decays slowly, $F_X \propto t^{-\alpha_{X,1}}$, $\alpha_{X,1} \sim 0.3$--$0.6$, with typical observed flux of $F_\nu(1\,\mathrm{keV}) \sim 0.1$--$10~\mu\mathrm{Jy}.$ The plateau ends at a break time $t_b \sim 10^{3}$--$10^{5}\,\mathrm{s}$, and is followed by a smooth transition to a steeper decay with a temporal index $\alpha_{X,2} \sim 1.0$--$1.5,$ consistent with standard external-shock evolution.
 Spectrally, the X-ray emission during the plateau is well described by a single power law, $F_\nu \propto \nu^{-\beta_{X,1}}$, with a typical spectral index $\beta_{X,1} \sim 1.0$--$1.2$, corresponding to an electron power-law index of $p \sim 2.0$--$2.4$.
 Importantly, the spectral index shows little or no evolution across the plateau break, $\beta_{X,1} \simeq \beta_{X,2},$ in the majority of events, indicating that the break is dynamical rather than spectral in origin.
-Any explanation must therefore account for the abovementioned properties simultaneously.
+Any explanation must therefore account for the above-mentioned properties simultaneously.